Updated February 2022

 When you eat at Panamanian restaurants for $4-$5 you get a full plate of 1 meat, rice with beans, and a salad.
 There is almost always a sweet plantain too.

 Or, you can eat at an upscale restaurant like Panamonte for $25 a meal.
 There are plenty of restaurants with prices everything in the middle too.
 One of my favorite restaurants in Panama City is a greek restaurant where it is about $10 a meal including beverages.

 In Coronado, the tour group sometimes eats at Coronado Cafe.
 We have delicious chicken kabobs and grilled vegetables for $9.95 (see photo on the left)

 A few years ago, in Las Vegas, I paid $20 for 2 eggs, 1 piece of bacon, and a piece of cold toast, orange juice, and nasty tasting coffee.
 In Boquete, I can get that same breakfast, with great coffee, for less than $5.

 A manicure and pedicure are $20-$25 (for both) in Boquete.
 It was $65 in Texas

 In Panama, I get a massage every week because it is only $35 for a really good 1-hour deep tissue massage.
 In Texas, I paid $65-75 per hour for a massage.

 In Boquete and many other areas in Panama, you can leave your windows wide open to get fresh air every day.
 I’m surrounded by spectacular views of lush green mountains and flowers everywhere.
 It’s good for your soul.

 Nature is all around you in Panama.
 It’s up close and personal.

 Panama is like having 3 countries in one… and you can drive to all of them in a day.
 There’s the Pacific Ocean to the south, the Caribbean Sea to the north, and a huge mountain range in the middle.
 There are 1500 islands surrounding Panama.
-Plus I have ready access to Panama City.
+Plus I have ready access to Panama City with a 40 minute flight.
 And I’m less than a 1 1/2 hour drive to Costa Rica.

-There are often specials at an all-inclusive resort next to the Pacific Ocean for $69 a might – which includes food and adult beverages.
+There are often specials at an all-inclusive resort next to the Pacific Ocean for $89 a night – which includes food and adult beverages.